kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-04-expose-and-secure-workload-istio.md

 ## Expose your workload using a Virtual Service

-Follow the instructions in the tabs to expose the HttpBin workload or a Function using a Virtual Service.
+Follow the instructions in the tabs to expose the HttpBin workload or the Function using a Virtual Service.

 <div tabs>